pratapladhani/mcs-labs/labs/autonomous-support-agent/README.md

         ```
     - For **Message**, leave **Dynamically fill with AI**, click on **Customize** to set its **Description** to:
         ```
         Polite message greeting the user and telling them you have replied to their email.
 Provide a one phrase summary of the response you provided to their query.
-Finish by offering to schedule a call if they to talk through it if they'd like.
+Finish by offering to schedule a call if they'd like to talk through it.
         ```

 16. Click **Save** to finalize the tool configuration